Back to Blog

 Three corridors, one theme

-The northern corridor (Elizabeth, Davoren Park, Salisbury North, Munno Para) is the defence and infrastructure play.
-AUKUS submarines, Edinburgh Defence Precinct, the North-South Corridor, and the electrified Gawler Line all converge here.
-Entry points from $510,000 with yields around 4-4.6%.
+The northern corridor (Elizabeth South, Elizabeth, Davoren Park, Salisbury North, Munno Para) is the defence and infrastructure play.
+AUKUS, the Edinburgh Defence Precinct, the North-South Corridor and the electrified Gawler Line all converge here.
+Entry points from $470,000 with yields around 4-4.8%.
 If your strategy is cash flow first with structural growth drivers underneath, this is the corridor.

-The southern corridor (Christies Beach, Morphett Vale) offers a different tenant demographic: families and lifestyle renters drawn to the coast and the amenity of the southern suburbs.
-Yields are lower but tenant quality is typically higher, and the North-South Corridor completion will improve connectivity across the entire corridor.
+The southern corridor (Christies Beach, Morphett Vale) suits a different mandate.
+Lifestyle renters drawn to the coast, longer tenancies, more reno-friendly stock.
+Yields are lower, but tenant quality is typically higher and the North-South Corridor will materially improve connectivity when the southern tunnel section completes.

-If you’re buying interstate into SA, having an Adelaide buyers agent who knows which streets within each suburb deliver the best numbers makes the difference.
+If you’re buying interstate into SA, having an Adelaide buyers agent who knows which streets within each suburb deliver the best numbers is the difference between buying the suburb and buying the right asset inside it.

 This is general information only and not financial advice.
 Market data reflects conditions at time of writing (April 2026) and may have changed.
 Speak to a qualified professional before making investment decisions.